nikhilsahni7/nikhilsahni7/README.md

 - Portfolio: [Personal Portfolio](https://personal-portfolio-blue-one.vercel.app/)

 ## 📂 Projects
-- [Study-Point](https://study-point-nine.vercel.app/): An e-learning platform serving 500+ students.
+- [Study-Point](https://study-point-nine.vercel.app/): An e-learning platform serving college students
-- [FitnessFusion X Bync Gym](https://fitnessfusion-self.vercel.app/): A scalable gym website supporting 300+ concurrent users.
+- [FitnessFusion X Bync Gym](https://fitnessfusion-self.vercel.app/): A scalable gym and fitness website for fitness enthusiasts
+- [Skill-Bridge](https://skill-bridg.vercel.app/):A platform where clients and freelancers can work together to grow their businesses and earn money
+- [Blog-app](https://blog-app-ten-orpin.vercel.app/):A personal blogging app just like medium where users can create and view blogs and write their thoughts and learn from others

 Feel free to explore my repositories and get in touch if you want to collaborate!